 Technology is transforming health care, giving providers access to information that helps them deliver better and more cost-efficient care.
-With a Bachelor of Science in Health Informatics and Health Information Management from the University of Washington, you'll gain the skills needed to play a key role in this dynamic field.
+The UW Bachelor of Science in Health Informatics & Health Information Management gives you the skills needed to launch your career in the dynamic field of health information management.

-The U.S. Bureau of Labor Statistics projects that jobs for health services managers, which includes health information jobs, will grow by 23 percent between 2012 and 2022, making health services management one of the fastest-growing occupations.
-Graduates of the HIHIM program are qualified to work in a variety of in-demand roles, including as health information managers, data analysts, electronic health record implementation specialists, privacy specialists and compliance analysts.
+The U.S. Bureau of Labor Statistics projects that jobs for health services managers, which includes health information jobs, will grow by 17 percent between 2014 and 2024, making health services management among the nation’s fastest-growing occupations.
+Graduates of UW’s HIHIM program are prepared to work in a variety of in-demand roles.